-- 31 January in the tax year, first payment on account - 31 July after the tax year, second payment on account - 31 January after the tax year, balancing payment.
+- 31 January in the tax year, first payment on account - \cdot 31 July after the tax year, second payment on account - 31 January after the tax year, balancing payment.

-Again, a system of interest and penalties applies.
-For example, if any balance of tax due for 2017/18 is not paid within 30 days after 31 January 2019, HMRC will add a 5% late payment penalty as well as the interest that will be charged from 1 February 2019.
+A system of interest and penalties applies.
+For example, if any balance of tax or NICs due for 2018/19 is not paid within 30 days after 31 January 2020, further penalties may apply as HMRC will seek to charge a 5% late payment penalty as well as the interest that will be charged from 1 February 2020, with further 5% penalties chargeable on 31 July 2020 and 31 January 2021, plus interest on any outstanding liabilities.